Six tips for the one-person online marketing team

 But how can you know if a strategy is effective or not if you don’t track your efforts and the results they return?

-So if there’s one thing that you absolutely need to do, that’s to constantly monitor what’s working and what isn’t.
+If there’s one thing that you absolutely need to do, that’s to constantly monitor what’s working and what isn’t.
 How?

 Start by signing up for Google Analytics.
 This tool is free and it’s one of the most powerful web analytics software out there for tracking website traffic and getting insights on your visitors’ behaviour on your site.